INI Localization and Internationalization

 [simple] product=脱脂粉乳 code=skim price=1.15 onsale=0

 Our next step is to go through the steps needed to make this happen using Soluling.
-Start by creating a new project and add Simple.ini file into the project.
-Project Wizard will first detect the format of INI file and shows Options sheet that lets you to specify the detailed format.
+Start by creating a new project for Simple.ini.
+The Project Wizard will first detect the format of INI file and shows Options sheet that lets you to specify the detailed format.

 If Soluling did not detect the format of your INI file correctly, change the settings to match your file.
 Click Next button.
 Items sheet appears.